The Story of Abraham (tapestries): Origins and context

 Several of the Hampton Court tapestries carry the Brussels town mark and that of one of the most successful Brussels tapestry merchants of the 1530s and 1540s, Willem de Kempeneer.
 But no documentation relating to its purchase has yet emerged.
 The works were woven in the workshop of Willem de Pannemaker, one of the leading Brussels weavers.
 Apart from Bernaert van Orley and Pieter Coecke van Aelst, a number of designers have been suggested in the past, including Giulio Romano and Raphael (the latter wildly improbable as he died in 1520).

 Originally hung in the great hall of Hampton Court Palace and delivered sometime in December 1543 or early 1544, several years after the design process began in 1537.
-Possibly they were commissioned to celebrate the birth of his only son, later Edward VI of England, by Jane Seymour.
+Possibly they were commissioned to celebrate the birth of his only son, later Edward VI, by Jane Seymour.
 Henry's reign was one of political turmoil.
 He needed a son to bolster his fledgling dynasty and he had recently split with the Roman Catholic Church.
 He may have used the Old Testament imagery of Abraham's Covenant with God in attempt to legitimise his new position as head of an independent church, and the story of The Circumcision of Isaac to represent his desire for a much awaited male heir.

 The "ten pieces of new Arras of the history of Abraham" were listed with measurements in the 1547 inventory taken after Henry's death.
 They were at Hampton Court in the care of David Vincent.
 The tapestries are recorded as being hung in the palace during the reign of Elizabeth I. German Paul Hentzner described the series in 1598 as shining with "gold and silver and silk of difference colours" and being "hung up when the Queen gives audience to foreign Ambassadors".